Crunch09/jeql/README.md

 - query

-`endpoint` is the name of the graphQL - API endpoint as you have it defined in your jekyll config file. `query` is the name of the file under `_jeql` in which you stored the graphQL query that should be executed against the endpoint (withou the *.json* extension).
+`endpoint` is the name of the graphQL - API endpoint as you have it defined in your jekyll config file. `query` is the name of the file under `_graphql` in which you stored the graphQL query that should be executed against the endpoint (withou the *.json* extension).

 An example which uses the settings and query from the paragraphs above would look like this: